 Trying to make sense of life from a young age, I spent many years attempting to find a cure for my ills.
 Periodically suffering with intense anxiety and often struggling in relationships, It felt as if I was fundamentally flawed or broken in some way.
 Like many of us do, I went to a variety of psychotherapists and other practitioners, but never really found what I was looking for.

 In my twenties, I worked as a community development worker in the inner city area.
 I also played bass in an all-women band.
 After a near-breakdown, I changed direction in my early thirties and became a complementary health practitioner.
 I seemed to gradually get back on track, and ended up setting up a health-focused social enterprise which won a national award just before the government funding ran out.

 Having lost my beloved job and all that went with it, my life – and I – fell apart.
 I experienced a four year dark night of the soul.
-My ‘false’ persona, the identity that I’d built to compensate for the inner sense of brokenness, crumbled.
+My persona, the identity that I’d built to compensate for the inner sense of brokenness, crumbled.
 I began to look more deeply, mostly because there was no other option.
-I had to face the pain of my childhood, which had been difficult and sometimes traumatic.
+I had to face the pain of my difficult and sometimes traumatic childhood.
 Whilst often desperate for some relief or solution, it became clear that this was a process of unbecoming, of unravelling.
 The awakening process that began during this time continues to this day.